-(1) Characteristics of Wastewater: The main impact on the water environment comes from domestic sewage generated by the computing center, operations management center, and smart industry incubation platform.
+(1) Characteristics of Wastewater: The main impact on the water environment comes from domestic sewage generated by the data center, operations management center.

 According to the local standard of Guangdong Province, "Water Consumption Quotas Part 3" (DB44/T1461.3-2021), the water consumption for employee daily life is calculated based on the advanced value of 10 m3/(person·a) in Table A.1, "National Administrative Institutions - Office Buildings (without canteens and bathrooms)."
 Major pollutants in domestic sewage include COD, BOD5, animal and vegetable oils, and ammonia nitrogen.